 What is the difference between visual and logical ordering of text, and which should I use?

 Bidirectional text is commonplace in right-to-left scripts such as Arabic, Hebrew, Syriac, and Thaana.
-Numerous different languages are written with these scripts, including Arabic, Hebrew, Pashto, Persian, Sindhi, Syriac, Thaana, Urdu, Yiddish, etc.
+Numerous different languages are written with these scripts, including Arabic, Hebrew, Pashto, Persian, Sindhi, Syriac, Dhivehi, Urdu, Yiddish, etc.

 When bidirectional text is displayed, any embedded text from a left-to-right script and all numbers progress visually left-to-right within the general right-to-left visual flow of the aforementioned scripts.
 (Of course, the English text on this page also contains bidirectional text where it includes Arabic and Hebrew examples.)